 A Balance of Strength & Finesse

-One of the world’s oldest games is also one of its fastest – balls travel up to 110 miles per hour – and one of the world's most dangerous.
-Man and horse work in partnership to get a ball through a goal, while using every possible strategy to prevent the opposing side from doing either preventing them from doing so.
-What happens on that quest is both brutish and beautiful.
+One of the world’s oldest games is also one of its fastest – a moving polo ball can travel up to 110 miles per hour – and one of the world's most dangerous.
+Man and horse work in partnership to drive the polo ball through a goal, while using every possible strategy to prevent the opposing side from doing either preventing them from doing so.
+What happens on that quest is brutish, fascinating and beautiful.

 A polo game is played between two teams with four players on each side.
 The members are designated as “attack” or “defense” and each has the job of furthering their own goal tally while preventing the other side from scoring.
-Most of the rules were established to keep the riders and horses, often called ponies, safe.
-Teams line up, in numerical order 1 - 4, face to face, opposite each other.
-Then an official begins the match with a throw-in, the ball is rolled between the teams, and play begins.
+Most of the rules were established to keep the players and polo ponies safe.
+Teams line up, with players in numerical order 1 - 4, face to face, opposite each other.
+The umpire begins the match with a throw-in, the ball is rolled between the teams, and play begins.
 (Throw-ins occur to begin a match and to resume play after a time out.)

 The line of the ball is a “right of way” established by the path of a traveling ball.
 Right of way occurs when a player has the line of the ball on his right; the player who struck the ball last has right of way.
 Riding alongside a player with the right of way is permitted, as long as his way is not hindered.
-The umpire primarily looks out for right of way and the line of the ball.
+The umpires primarily looks out for right of way and the line of the ball.
 There are two umpires on the field, and a third in the stands.

 Teams change ends after each goal is scored to account for any wind advantage which may exist.

 Four players are on each team.
 Each player wears a numbered jersey, one through four, which indicates their position and responsibilities on the field.